-While the WSIB monitors a portfolio of significant enterprise risks impacting our business, the insurance funding risk is the risk that is of greatest importance with respect to the WSIB's Second Quarter 2021 Sufficiency Report.
-A full discussion of the significant insurance funding risk factors that affect the WSIB's business and the corresponding mitigation approaches can be found in Section 14 of the Management Discussion and Analysis in the WSIB's Q4 2020 Results Report.
+While the WSIB monitors a portfolio of significant enterprise risks that may impact our business, the insurance funding risk remains a risk of the greatest importance for the Third Quarter 2021 Sufficiency Report.
+A full discussion of the significant insurance funding risk factors that affect the WSIB's business and the corresponding mitigation approaches can be found in Section 14 of the Management Discussion and Analysis in the WSIB's 2020 Annual Report.

-Sufficiency Ratio Statement June 30, 2021 (millions of Canadian dollars)
+Sufficiency Ratio Statement September 30, 2021 (millions of Canadian dollars)